Golden bust of Septimius Severus: Function

 All known emperor busts made of precious metal represent the respective emperor in armour.
-As for these busts' usage, it is suggested that they served either as an official portrait of the emperor in the public domain, or as the property of a local dignitary, or as an emblem of a field emblem (imago militaris).
+As for these busts' usage, it is suggested that they served either as an official portrait of the emperor in the public domain, or as the property of a local dignitary, or as a field emblem (imago militaris).
 Due to the conditions of its discovery, the golden bust of Septimius Severus cannot be clearly assigned.
 The type of execution, however, suggests that it was created as a light object that could be transported easily by a person.

 Perhaps the inside of the head was filled with some light, organic material for stabilization; an adapted and possibly glued-on assembly trestle was probably inserted in the bust, on which a rod of a field sign or a base could be placed.
 On the rear side of the bust is a ribbon made of bronze; it is unclear whether the bronze band was added during repair works or as a reinforcement for the fastening of the gold sheet.